openedx/openedx-atlas/README.rst

             slug of the GitHub repository to pull from.
 Defaults 'openedx/openedx-translations'.

         `-n` or `--revision`:
             Git revision to pull from.
-Currently only branches and tags are supported.
+Support branches, tags, and commits hashes.
 Defaults to 'main'.

             This option name used to be `-b` or `--branch`.
 The deprecated name will be removed in a future release.